HD 108874

-HD 108874 is a yellow dwarf star (spectral type G5 V) in the constellation of Coma Berenices.
-It is 195 light years from Earth and has two extrasolar planets that are possibly in a 9:2 orbital resonance.

-Star
+HD 108874 is a star with a pair of orbiting exoplanets in the northern constellation of Coma Berenices.
+It is located 194.5 light years from the Sun based on parallax measurements, but is drifting closer with a radial velocity of −30 km/s.
+The absolute magnitude of this star is 4.79, but at that distance the star has an apparent visual magnitude of 8.76, making it too faint to be visible to the naked eye.
+HD 108874 has a relatively large proper motion, traversing the celestial sphere at an angular rate of 0.157 arcsecond yr−1.

-HD 108874 is probably billions of years older than the Sun however the age is not well constrained.
-The star has a temperature of about 5600 K. Its metallicity is 1.18 times that of the Sun, meaning it has greater iron abundance relative to hydrogen and helium.
-It has about the same mass as the Sun, but the radius is probably greater.
+The spectrum of HD 108874 presents as a G-type main-sequence star with a stellar classification of G5 V. (An alternate source gives a class of G9 V.) It is probably billions of years older than the Sun although the age is not well constrained.
+The level of magnetic activity in the chromosphere is lower than in the Sun and it is spinning with a low rotation period of 40 days.
+The star has about the same mass as the Sun, but the radius is 6% larger.
+The abundance of iron, an indicator of the star's metallicity, is 1.18 times that of the Sun.
+The star is radiating 1.19 times the luminosity of the Sun from its photosphere at an effective temperature of about 5600 K.

 Planetary system

 In 2003, the jovian planet HD 108874 b was discovered by the US-based team led by Paul Butler, Geoffrey Marcy, Steven Vogt, and Debra Fischer.
 A total of 20 radial velocity observations, obtained at the W. M. Keck Observatory between 1999 and 2002, were used to make the discovery.
 In 2005, further observations revealed this star has another jovian planet orbiting further out, designated as HD 108874 c.
 The orbital parameters of both planets were updated in 2009 with additional observations.
+There is an additional radial velocity signal in the data at a period of 40 days however this likely caused by the stellar rotation period.

 Those two planets are near, and possibly in a 9:2 orbital resonance.
 This means if HD 108874 b orbits the star nine times, then HD 108874 c orbits twice, because the orbital period for planet c is four and a half times longer than planet b.

-There is an additional radial velocity signal in the data at a period of 40 days however this likely caused by the stellar rotation period.